 - Use the monitor program

 - Specify a list of processes

 - Specify a list of process ID files

-Any combination of the above
+- Any combination of the above

-This agent is zone-aware.
+This agent is WPAR-aware.
 The ContainerOpts resource type attribute for this type has a default value of 1 for RunInContainer and a default value of 0 for PassCInfo.
 Veritas recommends that you do not change these values.
+For more information about ContainerOpts attribute, refer to the Cluster Server Administrator's Guide.